raziele/MyGateOpener/README.md

 GRC - The GnuRadio flowgraph used to extract the code
 Python - Python script used to do some more process on the code, including some error correction
 Samples - Contains the sample file used for the process
+LiveSession - The stuff we have created during the session

 # TODO
 Improve error correction.
 Right now the code still has some errors (e.g too many zeros\ones due to inaccurate clock recovery)